rodneydup/roll/README.md

 # roll
-Simple bash script for rolling dice in the terminal
+A simple bash script for rolling dice in the terminal

 roll v1.1 features:
 - Roll arbitrary numbers of arbitrarily-sided dice
 - Add or subtract modifier to/from final result
 - Set a minimum result for each rolled die

 Download the script 'roll'
-Put it in your path (usually `~/bin` on Linux, `/usr/local/bin` on MacOS) Make it executable
+Put it in your path (usually `~/bin` on Linux, `/usr/local/bin` on MacOS, ?? on Windows)
+Make it executable

-Now you can use the command in your bash terminal.
+Now you can use the command in your bash-compatible terminal.

 ## Example Usage